martinez-jorge/jxmartinez/content/talk/uh-tableau-user-group/index.md

 # Tableau at the University of Houston

 We first adopted Tableau as our data visualization software back in 2016.
 Since then, we have implemented approximately 24 dashboards to facilitate decision-making at UH.
 During a six month period between May and November 2020, we have amassed over 27,000 unique dashboard visits!
-UH is a Power House of Data.

 ![Usage statistics](/talk/uh-tableau-user-group/index_files/usage-statistics.png)